How To Clean Your Drains Without Harsh Chemicals

-If boiling water doesn’t work, you may find yourself requiring a chemical solution to dissolve build-up of hair and other bathroom debris.
-Baking soda and vinegar are a great addition to your boiling water, creating an even more effective solution for drain clearing.
+If boiling water doesn’t work, you may require a chemical solution to dissolve hair and other bathroom debris build-up.
+Baking soda and vinegar are a great addition to your boiling water, creating an even more practical solution for drain clearing.

-Now to create your solution!
-Prepare 1 cup baking soda, 1 cup vinegar (any will work, including white vinegar).
+- Now to create your solution!
+Prepare 1 cup baking soda and 1 cup vinegar (any will work, including white vinegar).

-With both of your cups of baking soda and vinegar ready at hand, pour half a cup of baking soda down your drain.
-Take a long stick and coat as much of the interior of your drain as possible, and push it down as far as your stick will allow.
+- With both your cups of baking soda and vinegar ready, pour half a cup of baking soda down your drain.
+Then, take a long stick, coat as much of the interior of your drain as possible, and push it down as far as your stick will allow.

-Next, slowly pour half of your cup of vinegar into the drain.
+- Next, slowly pour half of your cup of vinegar into the drain.
 You should start to hear fizzing – the chemical reaction between your baking soda and vinegar.
-Once you hear it, cover your drain with a rag to trap the fumes.
+Once you listen to it, cover your drain with a rag to trap the fumes.

-After you’ve used all your solution, prepare boiling water.
+- After you’ve used all your solution, prepare boiling water.
 After 30 minutes, slowly pour your hot water down the drain.
-This will clear up and remove any remaining solution and debris softened by your chemical treatment.
+This will remove any remaining solution and debris softened by your chemical treatment.

 Baking Soda and Salt